ajoberstar/gradle-stutter/README.md

 `gradle-stutter` is a [Gradle](http://gradle.org) plugin plugin, `org.ajoberstar.stutter`, which does some common setup for testing Gradle plugins against multiple Gradle versions.

-- Extension for specifying Gradle versions that are compatible with your plugin
+- Extension for specifying Java and Gradle versions that are compatible with your plugin
-- Allows specifying different compatible versions for each major Java version
+- Allows specifying different compatible versions for each Java version
 - Task to create lock file listing compatible Gradle versions
-- Generates a compatibility test task for your suite for each locked version applicable to the JVM Gradle is running under
+- Generates a compatibility test task for your suite for each combination of supported Java version and Gradle version
+- Uses Gradle's [toolchain](https://docs.gradle.org/current/userguide/toolchains.html) feature to run each suite under the appropriate JDK

 See [java-gradle-plugin](https://docs.gradle.org/current/userguide/javaGradle_plugin.html) docs for more details on Gradle's out-of-the-box functionality.